Understanding Retention Bonuses: How They Work And Why They Matter

 10 Characteristics of Retention Bonuses at Work

-1. Conditional – Retention bonuses are conditional upon an employee staying for a certain time period, often 6 months to 2 years.
+1. Conditional – Retention bonuses are conditional upon an employee staying for a certain period, often six months to 2 years.
 If the employee leaves before then, they must repay the bonus.

-2. Lump Sum – Retention bonuses are paid in a lump sum amount rather than installments.
-This increases the incentive to stay.
+2. Lump Sum—Retention bonuses are paid in a lump sum rather than installments, which increases the incentive to stay.

 3. Taxable – Retention bonuses are considered taxable income.
 Taxes are typically deducted upfront.